cmcummings/cmcummings/README.md

 ### About Me

-I am an undergraduate computer science major at Illinois Institute of Technology.
+I am an undergraduate Computer Science major at Illinois Institute of Technology.

 ### Currently...
 - I'm learning JavaScript and React